 Joe Stephens is the founding director of the Program in Journalism and a Ferris Professor of Journalism in Residence.
 A veteran investigative reporter, he is a three-time winner of the George Polk Award and a three-time finalist for the Pulitzer Prize.

-A three-time winner of the George Polk Award and a three-time finalist for the Pulitzer Prize, he joined The Washington Post’s investigative projects team in 1999.
-He has written extensively on presidential politics, political corruption, the war against terrorism, Afghan reconstruction, the federal judiciary and drug experiments conducted on children in the developing world.
+Stephens is a former staff writer for The Washington Post, where he joined the investigative projects team in 1999.
+He has written extensively on presidential politics, political corruption, the war against terrorism, Afghan reconstruction, the federal judiciary, and drug experiments conducted on children in the developing world.

 He has won more than a dozen other national honors, including top awards from the Overseas Press Club, the Gerald Loeb Foundation, the Society of Professional Journalists, the Scripps Howard Foundation, Investigative Reporters and Editors, and the Annie E. Casey Foundation.
 He has been a finalist on multiple occasions for Harvard’s Goldsmith Prize, the Gerald Loeb award for financial reporting, and the Investigative Reporters and Editors award.